rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In all cases, the ingestion time for OSTRICH is higher than the other approaches, and as shown in [](#hypo-test-3), query evaluation times for non-IC approaches are lower for BEAR-B-hourly.
 This means that we *reject* Hypothesis 4 because it only holds for BEAR-B-hourly and not for BEAR-A and BEAR-B-daily.
+<span class="comment" data-author="RV">Okay, and what does that indicate if we try to generalize?</span>

+<span class="comment" data-author="RV">For the reviewers' sake, we should make it clear that the rejects are not necessarily bad news.
+I'll check whether the conclusion does that.</span>